Natalie8a/Natalie8a/README.md

 # Hi there, I'm Natalie! 👋
 [![Static Badge](https://img.shields.io/badge/ReadMe-%40NatOC-22a7f2?style=plastic&logo=medium&labelColor=010101&link=https%3A%2F%2Fmedium.com%2F%40naty.8a)](https://medium.com/@naty.8a)

- - [ ] ^--Did you check it out? 😊
+ - [ ] ^--Did you check it out? 😊 (Left it behind a while ago, but might resume it later)

-💻 Full-Stack developer in the making 🤓 | Polyglot 🗣️ (6 spoken languages🌍) | Recovering perfectionnist💯 (trying to find the ✨perfect✨😉 balance between *unrealistically ideal right now* and: done, works, looks good, and could *later* be improved if need be).
+💻 Full-Stack developer in the making 🤓 | Polyglot 🗣️ (6 spoken languages🌍) | Recovering perfectionist💯 (trying to find the ✨perfect✨😉 balance between *unrealistically ideal right now* and: done, works, looks good, and could *later* be improved if need be).
 Oh, I also have a master's degree in philosophy btw 😊.
 # In a nutshell🐚 (<--only nut-related icons available would not convey their shell)